deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 - [5.2 CNN](https://github.com/deKeijzer/Multivariate-time-series-models-in-Keras/blob/master/notebooks/5.2%20CNN.ipynb)
 - [6.
 TimeDistributed(CNN)+RNN+DNN](https://github.com/deKeijzer/Multivariate-time-series-models-in-Keras/blob/master/notebooks/6.%20TimeDistributed(CNN)%2BRNN%2BDNN.ipynb)

 Note that the repository also contain `Hyperas MODEL_NAME.py` files.
-These are Python scripts that use [Hyperas](https://github.com/maxpumperla/hyperas) (which is a wrapper around Hyperopt), for hyperparameter optimization and architecture space evalutaions.
+These are Python scripts that use [Hyperas](https://github.com/maxpumperla/hyperas) (which is a wrapper around Hyperopt), for hyperparameter optimization and architecture space evaluations.
 One example on the usage of Hyperas can be found [here](https://github.com/deKeijzer/Multivariate-time-series-models-in-Keras/blob/master/notebooks/Hyperas%20CNN.py).
-The total amount of space evaluations is set so it takes about 24 hours per model with an Intel i7-6700HQ CPU and NVIDIA GeForce 960M GPU.
+The total amount of space evaluations is set so it takes about 24 hours per model, running on a system that has an Intel i7-6700HQ CPU and NVIDIA GeForce 960M GPU.

-**Note about shared work:** `PyCharm: Data preperation main script` and `Dask: Dask data processing` contain functions which were made by other group members.
-Some of these functions (NaN figure for example) have been adapted and changed by me.
-Besides that, all listed notebooks are made by me.

 ## Scrum
 `TODO: Don't link individual tickets, possibly show a screenshot of each task board.`